pawrks/pico-sensor/README.md

 ### Quick Start Guide

 To begin you will need all hardware and software, except for the case and PoE to USB power supply, from the _Requirements_ section above.
 If you do not want to use a Zabbix server then you can still get the sensor working in the Pico console.
-You are of course welcome to modify the code to fit your needs.
+You are, of course, welcome to modify the code to fit your needs.

 If you purchased the Pico from the link above you are good to go.
 If you do not have headers soldered then make sure you get that done before moving on.
 Let's begin!